A/N: Follows Spring Comes After Winter

 Scottish Theologian (1600? – 1661)

-"But I don't want to go to Smallville," six-year-old Jason Lane complained.
+"But I don't want to go to Smallville," six-year-old Jason White complained.
 His mother Lois Lane, Pulitzer winning reporter for the Daily Planet, shook her head and opened another dresser drawer, pulling out socks and underwear to go into his suitcase.

 "Why can't Grandma Martha visit us here?"
 He handed his mother the folded up shirts and pants she had laid out on his bed.